How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 • Selling parts of a set to different people, each part under £6,000 = no tax on each part

 So selling a 12-piece coin collection to one buyer for £8,000 puts the whole £8,000 into CGT territory.
 Selling the same collection coin-by-coin to 12 different buyers at £667 each = no CGT, because each sale is under £6,000.
-The rule is meant to stop sellers gaming it by splitting one valuable set across linked buyers — genuine piece-by-piece sales to separate buyers are fine.
+Be careful here: the rule exists to stop sellers gaming the exemption, and HMRC treats sales split across buyers who are connected or acting together as one disposal.
+Genuine, unconnected piece-by-piece sales are simply how the exemption works.
+Do not deliberately structure or route sales to stay under £6,000; if your disposals are anywhere near this territory, speak to an accountant first.

 CGT rates and the £3,000 annual exempt amount